Naharashu/Naharashu/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... idk
+- 🔭 I’m currently working on ...
+LightJS-Reforged
 - 🌱 I’m currently learning ...
 C++
 - 👯 I’m looking to collaborate on ... nothing
 - 🤔 I’m looking for help with ... nothing
-- 💬 Ask me about ... idk
+- 💬 Ask me about ... nothing
-- 📫 How to reach me: ... no
+- 📫 How to reach me: I don't want
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 C++ can be better